Acknowledgements

 Help from readers

 Valuable corrections and assistance have been helpfully provided by readers and users of the websites including James Moore, Chris Haley, Aileen Fyfe, David Clifford, Mike Hopkins, Pete Goldie, the staff of the Darwin Correspondence Project, Greig Russell, Ulrich Heinen, Jaromir Kopecek, Randal Keynes, Andrew Sclater, Matt McGill, Rainer Matte, William Howarth, Michael Barton, Mitsuru Aimi, Henk Smout, Kees Rookmaaker, Antranig Basman, Geoffrey Martin, Adrian Desmond, James Sumner, Rebekah Higgitt, Ki Anderson, Peter C. Kjærgaard, Stine Grumsen, Richard Noakes, Rebecca Stott, D. Parashchak, Wesley Collins, Melvin Jefferson, J. David Archibald, Heinz Alfred Gemeinhardt of the Stadtsarchiv Reutlingen, Carolyn Kopp, Larry Zbikowski, David Allan Feller, Kim Dammers, John S. Wilkins, Gregory C. Mayer, Kenneth Bergman, John Ransom, Alexandra Caccamo, Librarian National Botanic Gardens, Dublin, Andy Rix, Jeff Ollerton, Martin Rudwick, Thomas Glick, Martin Willis, Co-Director, Research Centre for Literature, Arts and Science, University of Glamorgan, Daniel Glaser, R. Killick-Kendrick, Samantha Evans, Lynne Childers, Paul Sammut, Liesbeth Missel, Holger Pedersen, John Woram, Thomas Waschke, James Taylor, Louise Foster, Fabio Brambilla, Allan Milgate, Brian Rosen, Mary Spencer Jones, Dig Hadoke, Dave Souza, Ray Martinez, John Colman, Helena Barbas, Stephen Walker, Aurélien Berra, John Runnels, Dietrich Meyer, Sara Moralioglu, Jonathan Sambrook, Bill Collins, Anders Ruby, Andres Sanjuan, Cor Massar, Milton Forsyth, Tom Gilissen, Thalia Grant, Louis Caron, Henry Herepton, Bill Harris, John T. Cot, Mark Carter, Tim Bailey, David Blackburn, Thomas M. M. Gordon, Justin Croft, Bert Theunissen, Jeremy Winston, Alejandro Thamm, Charles Smith, Dan J. Bye, Heather Atkins, Jeff Moore, Michael Ghiselin, Jon Hodge, Anna Mayer, Paul Handford, Alan Canon, Wen Qing Ng, the Sociedad de Biología de Chile, Richard Aaron, Adrian Bradbury, James Costa, Evan Kladidis, Michael John DiSanto, Jonathan Jackson, Maurice McCarthy, Anne Secord, Charles Pence, David Taylor, Gillian Feeley-Harnik, Patricia Boyd, Joseph Marschall, Steven Byrnes, Bill Cotter, Steve Sheppard, Cemil Ozan Ceyhan, Jonathan Blake, James Hull, Anniece Ross, Renato Bender, Devin Griffiths, Jim Peterson, Joseph Yannielli, Bob Chevalier, Rodolfo J. Alaniz, Malgosia Nowak-kemp, Keith W. Larson, Michelle Frank, Olivia Judson, Hesham Sabry, Thomas L. Edsall, Brad Peatross, Charis Zhen Chia, Vimala Asty Fitra Tunggal Jaya, Terry Pyle, John Ptak, Joey Simand Ang, Theresa Wong, Moira White, Christine Chua, Toon van der Ouderaa, Eli Mantel, F. Précy, the Library of the Zoological Institute, St. Petersburg, James Kruk, J. Podani, Ken Bretherton, Diane L. Ritter, Michael B. Roberts, Alberto Gomis Blanco & Jaume Josa Llorca, Emma Pease, Egor Ananyev, Sam Evans, Michael Kogan, Paolo Coccia, Michael Wäser, Miguel Franco, Jie Ying Ong, Joachim Dagg, Jeremy Parrott, Keith S. Taber, Caroline Lam, C. S. Knighton, Graziano Ferrari, Alberto Comastri and Mary Hague-Yearl of the Osler Library of the History of Medicine, McGill University.
-Many thanks also for assistance to Anke Timmerman, Axel Gelfert, Kelvin Wee Chee Yee, Michael Roberts, Jennifer Nieves, Liz Mcgow, Mary Winsor, Will Beharrel, Joseph Azizi, Zoë Hill, David J. Gary, Kelsey Berryhill, Peter Lucas, Kate Bond, Malcolm Kottler, John Maindonald, Christopher Jones, Sjon Woodlyn, Beatriz Aguirre-Urreta, Kate Holterhoff, Mark Jennings and Michael Sims.
+Many thanks also for assistance to Anke Timmerman, Axel Gelfert, Kelvin Wee Chee Yee, Michael Roberts, Jennifer Nieves, Liz Mcgow, Mary Winsor, Will Beharrel, Joseph Azizi, Zoë Hill, David J. Gary, Kelsey Berryhill, Peter Lucas, Kate Bond, Malcolm Kottler, John Maindonald, Christopher Jones, Sjon Woodlyn, Beatriz Aguirre-Urreta, Kate Holterhoff, Mark Jennings, Michael Sims and Sir Peter Gluckman.

 John van Wyhe

-File last up17 October, 2024e -->e -->
+File last up30 November, 2024e -->e -->